maxr-e/people-finder/README.md

 Module 12 uses a command line application to interface with a content management system.
 This application is built from scratch and is called the People Finder.

 ## User Story
-AS A business owner
+AS A business owner;
-I WANT to be able to view and manage the departments, roles, and employees in my company SO THAT I can organize and plan my business
+I WANT to be able to view and manage the departments, roles, and employees in my company;
+SO THAT I can organize and plan my business;

-### Acceptance Criteria
+## Acceptance Criteria

 GIVEN a command-line application that accepts user input WHEN I start the application